 In years past, you could ask any pharmacist or chemist to mix up some Lugol’s Iodine for your home medicine chest.
-He would know exactly what you meant, as it was a common household remedy, but today the main source is the internet or mail order.
+He would know exactly what you meant, as it was a common household remedy.

 Most people are familiar with iodine, but as to Lugol’s Iodine, I can hear you saying, “Who is Lugol anyway, and why is it his iodine?”